proxypoke/Yuki/README.md

 Usage
 -----

-Take the example config (yukirc.json), modify it to your needs, then invoke yuki.py with a path to your config.
+Take the example config (yukirc.json), modify it to your needs (remember to remove the comments, which JSON doesn't actually support), then invoke yuki.py with a path to your config.

 That's it, you can now query the bot for DPTs with '~dpt'.